ddl-wasanthag/domino-model-monitoring/README.md

 From your published model, click ‘Open in Workspace’ to spin up a new workspace Open the file 4-Analyze-Predictions.ipynb

-Update the path variable to point to the model version ID (a directory in the predictions Dataset) and execute the notebook to examine the recorded predictions
+Update the path variable to point to the model version ID (a directory in the predictions Dataset) and execute the notebook to examine the recorded predictions.

+### Construct Ground Truth Data
+A sample ground truth data set can be constructed based on the above predictions stored in the Domino.

+**Step1:**

+First download the predictions as a csv file.
+An example is included in the git repo, sample-data/model-api/preds_from_domino.csv.

+**Step2:**

+Update the predictions file to remove all columns except the event ID and then add a new column of price_pred.
+Update this new price_pred column to reflect the ground truth for the price.
+An example is included in the git repo, sample-data/model-api/gt_from_domino_preds.csv.

+**Step3:**

+Upload this ground truth data file in to the S3 bucket, so it can be access ffrom the monitoring data source for monitoring quality calculations.

 ### Create a DMM data source
 Navigate to the Model Monitor > Monitoring Data Source > Add Data source